 Findings from other studies

 Another 2 studies showed that 22 of 26 cardiovascular risk factors improve on the ketogenic diet.
-Health parameters ranged from elevating good cholesterol HDL to lowering blood pressure and inflammatory markers.3,4 Overall, there are 20 randomized controlled trials, 5 meta-analysis, and 10 other published trials on the benefits of the ketogenic diet.
+Health parameters ranged from elevating good cholesterol HDL to lowering blood pressure and inflammatory markers.3,4 Overall, there are 20 randomized controlled trials, 5 meta-analyses, and 10 other published trials on the benefits of the ketogenic diet.

-The ketogenic diet promotes non-starchy carbohydrate sources with a moderate protein intake and high fat.
+The ketogenic diet promotes non-starchy carbohydrate sources with moderate protein intake and high fat.
 This model enabled patients to sustain nutritional ketosis, where the body uses fat as its primary fuel source instead of glucose.
 Additionally, patients interacted with their health coach or physician frequently.
 This is what naturopathic physicians are able to offer patients in today’s healthcare system.
 So, if you would like to try a new dietary approach for your health, contact us to book an appointment.